zhangwei2015/IMPre/README.txt

 ######################
 Introduction

-IMPre - predict BCR and TCR germline V/J genes and alleles using deep-sequencing data for earrangement repertoire.
+IMPre - predict BCR and TCR germline V/J genes and alleles using deep-sequencing data for rearrangement repertoire.
 It utilizes Clust_Seed algorithm to classify sequences and de-novel assembly for extension.
 V and J gene/allele are inferred seperately.
-FASTA format is repqured.
+FASTA format is required.

 ######################
 System Requirement